Politics, Crime, Economy, and School Security Roundup - September 2nd, Hour 3

 And you see the same thing.

-So whether it's law and order, safety and security, illegal immigration, deporting illegal immigrants, uh, Democrats voted for the largest tax cut in history, and by doing so voting for the uh largest tax increase in American history.
+So whether it's law and order, safety and security, illegal immigration, deporting illegal immigrants, Democrats voted for the largest tax cut in history.

-They didn't stand up for American workers, and they had an opportunity to stand up for American workers, no tax on tick tips and no tax on overtime.
+They didn't stand up for American workers and they had an opportunity to stand up for American workers.

 They voted against it.

-They voted against protecting seniors, no tax on social security.
+They voted against protecting seniors.

-They are voted against every measure that will lower the cost of the lifeblood of the world's economy, which is energy.
+They voted against every measure that will lower the cost of the lifeblood of the world's economy, which is energy.

 I think we're in the middle of it.

-Whether it's closing the border, uh fighting crime in Washington, D.C., passing the largest tax increase in history, um, dealing with federal spending, uh dealing with Gaza and Ukraine and a host of other places.
+Well, I think we are, and I think that's part of the challenge that there are so many things happening simultaneously, whether it's closing the border, fighting crime in Washington, D.C., passing the largest tax increase in history, dealing with federal spending, dealing with Gaza and Ukraine and a host of other places.

 And then as you got closer to an election, people started to pay attention.